 If an administrator receives a request to authorize an application, the administrator should:

-- Follow the steps in Enabling Custom Built Applications.
+- Follow the steps in Managing custom apps.

-- At step 5, review the scopes (see below) and decide whether or not to allow the application, based on the scopes.
+- At step 5, review the scopes (see below) and decide whether to allow the application, based on the scopes.

-- If the application is unpublished, add the application's Client ID to the whitelist (see above section on Whitelisting an Application).
+- If the application is unpublished, add the application's Client ID to the allow list (see above section on Allowing an Application).

 Most scopes are self explanatory (e.g. Manage Users, Read and Write files and folders, etc...).
 An important thing to note is how the application's scopes (essentially application permissions) interact with user permissions.